xullnn/ls_pull_over_push/120/readme.md

 - look at the very end of the class definition, would the call to `dream` raise exception?
 What if we wrote `self.dream`?
 Why?
 - find a way to print out `I am flying!"` outside of the class definition
 - find a way to print out `I am flying!"` inside of the class definition without directly calling `dream`
-- point out all the places we call `dream` inside the class definition
 - give an example about "call `dream` outside of the definition"(ignore the raised error)